-Homeowners with some decent DIY skills can usually install composite decking themselves, if they choose.
+Homeowners with decent DIY skills can usually install composite decking themselves if they choose.
 Since each decking brand may be slightly different, it is very important to follow the manufacturer’s instructions.
-Remember also that the tools and fasteners you use for a composite deck may be different from those you would use for a wood deck.
+Remember also that the tools and fasteners you use for a composite deck may differ from those you would use for a wood deck.

 It is also important to be aware of thermal expansion and allow for proper spacing between the boards so they can contract and expand with the changing climate without buckling.

 Some brands of composite decking boards are installed with hidden clip systems or fasteners.
 These fasteners are usually screwed into the frame of your deck across the joists, fitting tightly into the cavity that runs down the side of each board.

 Using reverse thread screws to face-screw the boards, it will help to prevent mushrooming – a phenomenon that occurs when a screw pulls some of the composite material upward during installation resulting in a raised bump on the board.